Thermocouple Type-K Glass Braid Insulated - K

 - 1 meter long (a little more than 3 feet)

 - Best used with a thermocouple amplifier such as the MAX31855, AD8495 or MAX31856

-We have a handy tutorial which covers thermocouple use including an Arduino library and example code!
+We have a handy tutorial which covers thermocouple use including both CircuitPython and Arduino libraries, and example code!

 Please note: we seem to have gotten a few thermocouples that have the red&yellow wires color-coded wrong.
 It will not damage the thermocouple or sensor if the wires are connected backwards, but temperature readings will go the 'wrong way' so if you find that the temperature is dropping when you heat up the sensor, try flipping the wires!